ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

        ))
        module = AnsibleModule(argument_spec=argument_spec, ...)

-# can be replaced with
+These can be replaced with:

 .. code-block:: python